Pediatrics covers the overall medical care of infants, children and adolescents, from birth through the age of 18.

-Families close to Philadelphia have access to general, specialty, perinatal and inpatient care as well as neonatal services at Jefferson with medical experts from Nemours/Alfred I. duPont Hospital for Children.
+Families throughout the Philadelphia region have access to our general, specialty, perinatal and care, as well as neonatal services, at Jefferson and the Nemours/Alfred I. duPont Hospital for Children.

 - Well child check-ups